 NETS or Non-enrolment Truancy Service - The Ministry of Education’s truant officers locates young people under 16 years old who are not attending school.
 NETS helps young people to re-enrol in school, take up training or go to work.

-ORRS or Ongoing and Reviewable Resourcing Schemes - These schemes are for students with high or very high special education needs.
+ORS or Ongoing Resourcing Schemes - These schemes are for students with high or very high special education needs.

 OTLE - Online Teaching and Learning Environment (OTLE) is a learning management system that allows students and teachers to communicate in a virtual classroom.

 Personalised learning - full-time and fee-paying students enrolled with us have individual learning programmes based on their learning needs, interests and goals.

 Posting bags - we send work to students in reusable posting bags.
 You will be sent some of these to return your work in.
 Contact your learning advisor or teacher if you run out of posting bags or address labels.

 Primary - The Ministry of Education’s definition of primary school is school years 1 to 8.
 Students are usually from five to 12 years old.